rcc-uchicago/user-guide/docs/midway23/software/compilers.md

 Another way to compile GPU-enabled codes is to use compilers that support OpenACC.
 These compilers are available through the `nvhpc` module.

+## Go

+[Go](https://go.dev/) is an open-source compiled programming language that gain an rapidly increasing interest and usage by the industry.
+You can load Go as a module on Midway3.

+## Java

+Java is available as modules on Midway2 and Midway3.
+You can check the available modules via `module avail java`.